-Recent AD-related research showed promising prospect in finding reliable biomarkers for automatic early detection [1], which is a promising yet challenging task.
-Many projects such as Alzheimer disease neuroimaging initiative (ADNI) [2] have been launched to collect data of candidate biomarkers to promote the development of AD research.
-Several biomarkers have been studied and proved to be sensitive to mild cognitive impairment (MCI)-an early stage of AD, e.g., brain atrophy detected by imaging [3], protein changes in blood or spinal fluid [4], genetic variations (mutations) [5], etc. With accurate early diagnosis of MCI, the progression of converting to AD can be possibly slowed down and well controlled.
+Previous diagnosis mainly depends on evaluation of the patient history, clinical observation, or cognitive assessment.
+Recent AD related research showed promising prospect in finding reliable biomarkers for automatic early detection [37], which is a promising yet challenging task.
+Many projects such as ADNI [1] have been launched, to collect data of candidate biomarkers to promote the development of AD research.
+Several biomarkers have been studied and proved to be sensitive to Mild Cognitive Impairment (MCI) - an early stage of AD, e.g., brain atrophy detected by imaging [12], protein changes in blood or spinal fluid [11], genetic variations (mutations) [25] etc. With accurate early diagnosis of MCI, the progression of converting to AD can be possibly slowed down and well controlled.